Nigecat/obsidian-desmos/README.md

     ```
 ````

 You can restrict the bounds of the graph and apply other settings by placing a `---` seperator before your equations.
-The content before it must be a set of `key=value` pairs seperated by either **newlines or semicolons**:
+The content before it must be a set of `key=value` pairs seperated by either **newlines or semicolons** (or both):

 ````
     ```desmos-graph